Navagrahas, the Nine Planetary gods in Hinduism

 The nine planets are collectively known as Navagrahas.
 They are worshipped in Hinduism for good luck or to overcome adversity, bad luck or misfortune arising from past karmas or birth related defects (dhoshas).
-They are found in most of the Hindu temples either grouped together on a panel or in a separate pavilion.
-The devotees usually offer their respects to the nine planetary gods before offering prayers to the main deity of the temple.
-Out of the nine gods the names of seven are actually drawn from the names of the planets of the solar system and also correspond to the names of the seven days of the Hindu calendar week.
+They are found in most Hindu temples either grouped together on a panel or on a pedestal in commonly visible areas of the temple.
+Devotees usually propitiate these gods before offering prayers to the main deity in the sanctum sanctorum of the temple.
+Of the nine deities, seven are named after the planets in the solar system, and correspond with the names of the seven days in the week of the Hindu calendar.

-The remaining two gods are actually demons who managed to gain a place in the pantheon through an act of trickery.
-Probably they were either comets or rather the dark and somewhat hostile planets of the solar system (Neptune and Pluto).
+The remaining two deities are actually demons who managed to gain a place in the pantheon through an act of trickery.
+Their names are derived from either comets or from the dark and somewhat hostile planets of the solar system (Neptune and Pluto).
 Depending upon their location in the planetary system and their association with the remaining deities, they are deemed either auspicious or inauspicious.

 3. Mangala (Mars): Also called Angaraka, Mangala is a ferocious god with four hands.
 In two hands he holds weapons, generally a mace and a javelin, while the other two are held in abhaya and varada mudras.
 He uses ram as his vehicle.